Rainbow-Dreamer/musicpy/README.md

 Note1: If you encounter ```pygame.error: Couldn't open /etc/timidity/freepats.cfg``` errors on Linux, here is the solutions to fix it, open the terminal and run `sudo apt-get install freepats` and it will fix the errors.

-Note2: If you are using macOS, please be sure to use python 3.7.1 to run musicpy, because it seems that on macOS, some of the requirements python modules of musicpy may not be compatible with some of the newer python versions (for example python 3.9).
-It is tested by my friend that on macOS with python 3.7.1, musicpy could run and play the musicpy codes without any errors, but other versions may not, so please be sure to use python 3.7.1 to run musicpy if you are using macOS.
+Note2: If you are using macOS, please be sure to use python 3.7.1/3.7.9 to run musicpy, because it seems that on macOS, some of the requirements python modules of musicpy may not be compatible with some of the newer python versions (for example python 3.9).
+It is tested by my friend that on macOS with python 3.7.1 (and python 3.7.9 tested by me), musicpy could run and play the musicpy codes without any errors, but other versions may not, so please be sure to use python 3.7.1/3.7.9 to run musicpy if you are using macOS.

 Note3: On all of Windows, macOS and Linux, you can use pip to install musicpy in cmd/terminal.